yahiarefaiea/rapida/readme.md

 ## Getting Started

-Run `npm i`
+Run `npm i`,

-Then `npm run serve -s` to serve the app for development.

-Or `npm run build -s` to build the app for production.
+then `npm run serve -s` to serve the app for development, or `npm run build -s` to build the app for production.

 ## Todos:
 1. Add a deploy script.